D3vYuan/cloud-composer-looker-system-activities/README.md

 <!-- Enhancements -->
 ## Possible Enhancements

-- [ ] Add Masking of Sensitive Data before Ingesting to BigQuery
+- [ ] Add Masking of Sensitive Data before ingesting to `BigQuery`
+- [ ] Add Deduplication Step for Data before Ingesting to `BigQuery`
 - [ ] Add Exception handling if previous day has no data (Currently, it will show as `fail` in pipeline)
 - [ ] Add Support for the Rest of the System Activities
 - [ ] Add Support for multiple Looker instance